Bobbyztz/chinawords/app/about/fileTree.md

 ## Component Usage

 The About Us page imports and uses:
-- `UnderConstruction` component from '../components/UnderConstruction'
+- `StandardUnderConstruction` component from '../components/StandardUnderConstruction'

 ## Related Components

-- **UnderConstruction.tsx** in `app/components/` - A placeholder component for pages that are under construction
+- **StandardUnderConstruction.tsx** in `app/components/` - A standardized component for pages that are under construction, with tabs and matching style to food/plugin pages
+- **TabComponent.tsx** in `app/components/` - Used by StandardUnderConstruction to display content in tabs